 Because of their reputation for being a very smart dog, people believe that translates to ease of training.
 To train a cattle dog correctly one must provide intentional and consistent direction as well as plenty of physical and mental stimulation.
 The average dog owner has no idea of what they are up against when they get a cute cattle dog pup!
 This is why the average age for ACDs in shelters and in need of new homes is 1-2 years old.

 Arizona Cattle Dog Rescue is a Foster-Home-based rescue with foster homes throughout all of Arizona.
 Our volunteers are well versed with cattle dogs and their needs.
 We work closely with our dogs to ensure they learn proper boundaries and are given the correct direction in which to use their brains and their bodies.
-We strive to place each dog in its optimum home where its individual needs will be met.
+We strive to place each dog in its optimal home where its individual needs will be met.
 In doing so we hope to guarantee our dogs will never be part of the “system” again and both people and pup will be able to live a full and happy life together!